 Seed2Need is a community garden.
 Volunteers provide the manual labor, growing produce on behalf of the community.
-Unlike many non-profit endeavors, this project involves manual labor; sweat, scrapes, dirt, and the occasional spider or snake.
-Most of our volunteers come from church groups, scout troops, school groups, and corporate community service groups.
-However, every individual makes a big difference.
+Unlike many non-profit endeavors, this project involves manual labor; sweat, scrapes, dirt, and occasional insect bites.
+Most of our volunteers come from church groups, scout troops, schools, and corporate community service groups.
+Every individual makes a big difference.
 Fortunately, hundreds of people get involved every summer.
 Our volunteers are young and old, from all walks of life.
-They are unified by the common desire to have a positive impact on the community.
+They are unified by the common desire to have a positive impact on our community.
 For more information or directions to the gardens, please contact at Seed2Need@gmail.com.

-Seed2Need is almost 100% volunteer staffed.
-However, there is one valuable exception.
-The farm manager.
-We decided to hire a farm manager in 2018 to help organize gleaning, supervise volunteer work sessions, and monitor the gardens to prioritize maintenance and harvest tasks for volunteer work sessions.
-It has made an enormous difference to have an experienced manager to help keep the gardens maintained.
-It is particularly beneficial during weeding season, when temperatures rise and enthusiasm wanes.
-If you are new to the fields, look for Dominic.
+Seed2Need is almost 100% volunteer based.
+However, there is one valuable exception – a part-time farm manager.
+We decided to hire a farm manager in 2018 to help with equipment maintenance, to help supervise the gleaning and volunteer work sessions, and monitor the gardens to prioritize maintenance and harvest tasks.
+It has made an enormous difference to have an experienced farm manager to help oversee the gardens, particularly during weeding season, when temperatures rise and enthusiasm wanes.